eclipse/streamsheets/README.md

 Streamsheets are maintained by the [Cedalo AG](https://cedalo.com/).
 Please check out our [team page](https://cedalo.com/en/aboutus/)!

+### Looking for a hosted version of Streamsheets?

+If you are interested in a hosted version of Streamsheets on our infrastructure please contact us via: https://cedalo.com/contact.html

 ### Looking for support?

 For questions and support please join our [Forum](https://forum.cedalo.com), ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/streamsheets), or contact us on [Twitter](https://twitter.com/cedalo_com).